aarthi-S966/book-snippet-manager-244521/frontend_react/README.md

   - REACT_APP_FRONTEND_URL (recommended for magic link/signup redirects; defaults to current origin)

 Important:
 - In your Supabase project, add the FRONTEND URL to Auth > URL Configuration > Redirect URLs.
-For local dev, use http://localhost:3000
+For local dev, use http://localhost:3000/#/auth/callback
 - This app uses hash-based routing (/#/...).
-Supabase will return to the provided origin; the app will detect the session automatically.
+Supabase will return to the provided origin and the app will finalize auth at the route `#/auth/callback`.

 See `README_SUPABASE.md` for the expected Supabase schema and RLS policies.